frontity/frontity/packages/frontity/cli-e2e/README.md

 `testContainer` function from [`./utils.ts`](/packages/frontity/cli-e2e/docker/utils.ts), which is meant to facilitate creating the test cases with `jest` by starting a new container before the test run and removing it after the test completes.

-#### Timeouts

-It's recommended to use `jest.setTimeout()` in your test files and set it to a value large enough so that `jest` does not time out before the CLI command has finished running.

 #### Writing tests that can be run both on CI and locally